skypjack/entt/README.md

 To ease the development, member functions that are named `receive` are automatically detected and have not to be explicitly specified when registered.
-In all the other cases, the name of the member function aimed to receive the event must be provided to the `connect` member function:
+In all the other cases, the name of the member function aimed to receive the event must be provided to the `connect` member function of the sink bound to the specific event:

 ```cpp
 struct AnEvent { int value; };